-- January 26: Discussion of design of course and requirements, students' backgrounds and interests, central questions of interest for the course, and assignment of topics to research first person experience of a disorder and treatment case studies. - February 2: Discussion of major themes, definitions and prevalence, models of child development and psychopathology, and principles and practices of developmental psychopathology
+- January 25: Discussion of design of course and requirements, students' backgrounds and interests, central questions of interest for the course, and assignment of topics to research on first person experience of a disorder and treatment case studies. er - February 1: Overview--Discussion of major themes, definitions and prevalence, models of child development and psychopathology, and principles and practices of developmental psychopathology. er